Tubesnake

 The “Leper Messiah” was back on full form

 I’ve been a big champion of this band for many years.
 They’re a Durham based act that do tend to play not too far from their home town, and as such they’re maybe not as prominent in the public eye as perhaps are some others of equal quality.
 Yet for those who’ve seen them play before then they know just how good a band they truly are.
 Riffs have been behind Tubesnake for many years, and even Davy Potter (DavysRockpage) keeps on saying how stunned he is that more people don’t sing the praises of this group.
 It often does come across that they are one of this region’s best kept secrets, yet nobody can figure out why after being around for over a decade that they still don’t seem to have gotten their deserved recognition.
 So I was over the moon when I found out that Tubesnake had been chosen to appear at this year’s Stormin’ rally, because at long last they’d have a chance to be in the limelight, and especially at such a prestigious event as this.
 And so it turned out that the group were the first band on stage this year, and the first one to test out Tony Smith’s new 40k PA rig.
-Even though their brief soundcheck was more of a glorifed line-check (because of delays due to Lampy’s kettle, honest it’s a long story) they still kicked off in blinding form and the mix was excellent from the start.
+Even though their brief soundcheck was more of a glorified line-check (because of delays due to Lampy’s kettle, honest it’s a long story) they still kicked off in blinding form and the mix was excellent from the start.
 For once Len the singer looked a little lost on such a big stage, and he usually tends to dominate the floor at any pub that the band get to play.
 But within the first couple of numbers he found his feet and quickly the “Leper Messiah” was back on full form.
 Len is a superb frontman and although it might have took a little while for him to warm up, once he felt more comfortable in this strange & fabulous environment then he was full of contorted moves and poses.
 The big stage psychologically began to shrink for him, and then he started to use it to his best advantage, stalking the edges of the stage in his typical predatory fashion.

 Woody … sounded like a thunder god!